-- PSHE lessons include all pupils. - Character Education is instilled through lessons and assemblies. - Pupil issues are dealt with by trained staff, as they arise. - All staff are first aid trained to ensure the safety of pupils. - Pupils have access to a school nurse on a referral basis. - After School clubs e.g. performing arts, football, Lego club, multi-sports. - All pupils belong to a class/group. - Resilience is promoted through sports events, school plays, school trips and other team activities. - All children belong to a house. - All children have the opportunity to run for school councillor. - TIS:UK whole school approach embedded. - Motional screening 'universal' of each pupil carried out termly to identify pupils in needs of additional SEMH support. - Protective Behaviours programme helps pupils understand the links between their thoughts, feelings and behaviours to keep themselves safe.
+- PSHE lessons promote good health and wellbeing. - Character Education is instilled through lessons and assemblies. - Pupil issues are dealt with by trained staff, as they arise. - All staff are first aid trained to ensure the safety of pupils. - Pupils have access to a school nurse on a referral basis. - Wide variety of after school clubs promote good health and wellbeing. - Resilience is promoted through sports events, school plays, school trips and other team activities. - All children belong to a house team. - All children have the opportunity to run for school councillor. - TIS:UK whole school approach embedded. - Motional screening 'universal' of each pupil carried out termly to identify pupils in needs of additional SEMH support. - Protective Behaviours programme helps pupils understand the links between their thoughts, feelings and behaviours to keep themselves safe.

 - Small group work focuses on...

 - self-esteem

 - social skills

 - life skills

 - anger management

 - regulating emotions

-- Support at playtimes where needed.
+- Support at playtimes, where needed.

 - Motional screening 'comprehensive' of individual pupils carried out, as required.

-- Emotional support intervention enables pupils, who are having difficulties, to express their emotions.
+- Emotional support interventions enables pupils, who are having difficulties, to express their emotions.

 - Social stories used to help pupils understand specific social situations.

 - Vulnerable pupils are able to take time out in a quiet space at break and lunchtimes.

 - Parenting support for families that require support in ensuring their children's emotional needs are met.

-- TACs, Early Support meetings and SEND reviews are supported by a range of agencies including the school nurse. - Additional support for pupils can be requested from: CAMHS, Social Care, Dreadnought, SALT, Young People Cornwall, Bloom, Hearing support, Penhaligon's Friends. - Pupils with specific medical conditions have individual health care plans. - Sensory Diet designed for individual pupils needs. - Draw and Talk for social and emotional support. - TISUK one to one sessions for Social and Emotional Support.
+- TACs, Early Support meetings and SEND reviews are supported by a range of agencies including the school nurse. - Additional support for pupils can be requested from: CAMHS, Social Care, SALT, Young People Cornwall, Bloom, Hearing support, Penhaligon's Friends. - Pupils with specific medical conditions have individual health care plans. - Sensory diet designed for individual pupils' needs. - Draw and Talk for social and emotional support. - TIS:UK 1:1 therapy for social and emotional support.